 A Level reforms

 In 2017 the Department for Education and the exams regulator Ofqual changed A Levels.
 We summarise the main changes here.

 The key changes to A Level:

-- A Levels will be fully linear, with students sitting their exams at the end of the two-year course.
+A Levels will be fully linear, with students sitting their exams at the end of the two-year course.

-- AS Levels will be stand-alone qualifications and will no longer contribute to an A Level grade.
-Most subjects will only be available as an A Level at St John's.

 Those subjects identified as Gateway subjects are:

 - Mathematics and Further Mathematics

 - English Literature

 - Physics

 - Biology

 - Chemistry

 - Geography

 - History

 A Level courses

 We offer a variety of Advanced (Level 3) courses and you can read about them in a lot more detail later in this prospectus.
 You must make sure you have the grade requirements before deciding if this path is for you.

 Level 3 Vocational courses

 We offer a limited range of Advanced (Level 3) Vocational courses.
 Again your GCSE grades will help to decide if these courses are for you.
 The exact detail and content of these courses can also be found later in this prospectus.